cdmuir/website/content/publication/egan_restoration_2021/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Restoration of the mycobiome of the endangered Hawaiian mint Phyllostegia kaalaensis increases its resistance to a common powdery mildew"
+title: "Restoration of the mycobiome of the endangered {Hawaiian} mint {Phyllostegia} kaalaensis increases its resistance to a common powdery mildew"
 authors:
   - Cameron P. Egan
   - Jerry H. Koko